PatrickCashman/PyQt5-Time-Zone-Converter/README.md

 Use the dropdown menu to select the desired timezone.
 The clock will update to show the current time in the selected timezone.

-The application requires PyQt5 and tzlocal to be installed.
+The application requires PyQt5, pytz, and tzlocal to be installed.

 Install the required dependencies using: pip install PyQt5 pytz tzlocal